vdbergh/spsa_simul/README.md

 ```
 --true_start_elo TRUE_START_ELO
 ```
-Select a starting point for the simulation where the guessed loss function takes the value `TRUE_START_ELO` (default: 2).
+Select a starting point for the simulation where the true loss function takes the value `TRUE_START_ELO` (default: 2).

 ```